ionic-team/ionic-docs/src/content/building/ios.md

 Before apps can be deployed to iOS simulators and devices, the native project must be configured.

-1. Generate the native project, if it does not already exist.
+1. <strong>Generate the native project, if it does not already exist.</strong>

     For Capacitor, run the following: